yuhko-msft/microsoft-graph-docs/api-reference/beta/api/channel-list-tabs.md

 Do not supply a request body for this method.

 ## Response

 If successful, this method returns a `200 OK` response code and collection of [tabs](../resources/teamstab.md) objects in the response body.

+> **Note:** Files tab is native to channel/chat and is not part of the list tabs API.

 ## Examples

 ### Example 1: List all the tabs in the channel along with associated Teams app
 #### Request

 The following is an example of the request.

 # [HTTP](#tab/http)
 <!-- {